 Subd.
 21f.
 Normal retirement date.

-"Normal retirement date" means the date a judge
+"Normal retirement date" means the last day of the

 Subd.
 22. Service credit limit.